Rules are subject to change at any time | Last Updated : 28/05/2020

 - You may not use your knowledge of what happened to influence the new situation.

-- You may not return to within 1.5km of your death for at least 15 minutes.
+- You may not return to within 1km of your death for at least 15 minutes.

-Exceptions: When you are RDM'd, VDM'd or you die due to an in-game glitch.
+Exceptions: When you are RDM'd, VDM'd, you die due to an in-game glitch or if you die in a red zone as a civilian, unless the situation started outside.

 - You may return to the area.